hihihippp/kinney/README.markdown

 ### Google Analytics in config/application.rb

-Update the generated google analytics id.
+Update the generated google analytics id to turn on page and event tracking.

 ## Views to Override